Royal Society of St George: Membership criteria

-The Society is fully inclusive and independent of party politics and membership is open to all those who subscribe to the objects of the Society.
+The society is fully inclusive and independent of party politics and membership is open to all those who subscribe to the objects of the society.

-Their current membership is made up of a network of branches throughout England and the world, as well as a large number of direct Society members.
-The confraternity, the International Knightly Order Valiant of St George, is affiliated with the Society.
+Their current membership is made up of a network of branches throughout England and the world, as well as a large number of direct society members.
+The international confraternity, the Order of St George, is affiliated with the society.

-Former Presidents & Vice Presidents
+Former presidents and vice presidents

-The list below includes some of the notable people who have served as either President or Vice-President of the Society:
+The list below includes some of the notable people who have served as either president or vice-president of the society: